isygo-dev/01-wams-stack/00-service-stack-demo/01-multitenancy/01-multitenancy-discriminator/README.md

-# multitenancy Discriminator Tenant PoC
+# multitenancy Discriminator-Based PoC

 This repository contains a Proof of Concept (PoC) for a multi-tenant Spring Boot application using a discriminator-based tenant strategy.
 The application demonstrates tenant-aware CRUD operations for a `Tutorial` entity, leveraging Spring Data JPA, Hibernate, and MapStruct.
-It supports both H2 and PostgreSQL databases with tenant-specific schema initialization.
+It supports both H2 (in-memory) and PostgreSQL databases with tenant-specific schema initialization and uses Hibernate filters for tenant isolation.

 ## Table of Contents